OU-Libraries/cdm-util-scripts/README.md

 2. Have the same field schema for each transcript
 3. Have been loaded from CONTENTdm (so that FromThePage stored the corresponding CONTENTdm object URLs)

 The match modes differ only in their treatment of compound objects.
-Both match field-based transcriptions for simple, single-item objects.
-There can be only one match mode per-collection.
+Both modes match field-based transcriptions for simple, single-item objects to their single metadata records.

 Match mode `page` matches each field-based transcription to the page-level metadata for the corresponding page inside the page's compound object.
 If a page's field-based transcription is blank, it skips it.